The Mexican journalist and suspected Super Bowl thief? Turns out Tom Brady met him in 2005

 Some Spanish-written features (hope you studied in high school) on the Brady story have revealed some other interesting details about Ortega attending Super Bowls … but not actually working as a media member, it appears:

+During Super Bowl week Ortega had several items signed — which is not allowed under NFL guidelines for media members — including a book signed by Emmitt Smith and a jersey by Kurt Warner.
+When Ortega asked Warner to sign his game-worn jersey, Warner appeared surprised he was in possession of it according to a story he told to Palafox.

-Ortega was present at several sports memorabilia auctions near the NFL Experience during Super Bowl week, displaying items of his to be auctioned, including a helmet signed by all but two past Super Bowl MVPs (both via Maximo Avance);
+Ortega was present at several sports memorabilia auctions near the NFL Experience during Super Bowl week, displaying items of his to be auctioned, including a helmet signed by all but two past Super Bowl MVPs (both via Maximo Avance).

+Ortega told Mile High Card Company president and CEO Brian Drent, an auctioneer of sports memorabilia in Colorado, that he was in possession of Miller’s Super Bowl helmet and wanted to know its value.
+Said Drent: “I asked him, ‘How did you get it?’
+And he kind of shrugged off the question.”

-Via Preceso’s Beatriz Pereyra, Ortega was not even a working member of the media for the Super Bowl but was properly credentialed as such anyway;
+Via Proceso’s Beatriz Pereyra, Ortega was not even a working member of the media for the Super Bowl but was properly credentialed as such anyway.

+Via AP, Ariel Velazquez, who covered Super Bowl LI for Mexican daily newspaper El Universal, said Ortega “said that he was not there to work: ‘There are people here to do that.'”

-That once a search warrant was obtained, Ortega was found to have an entire room full of sports memorabilia.
+Velazquez said Ortega was upset that Marshall Faulk refused to sign a jersey Ortega presented him with.
+But Ortega apparently didn’t have trouble most of the time.
+Once a search warrant was obtained, Ortega was found to have an entire room full of sports memorabilia.

 EXCLUSIVE: Minute-by-minute look at how the alleged culprit in Tom Brady's jersey theft spent his night at the Super Bowl